 Older children can learn the facts about immunisation – Why?
 When?
 And How?
 Older children can help spread awareness and publicise health clinic immunisation times or events, take younger siblings to be immunised and help to keep records of immunisations.

-Use the tabs 1-10 above to read our Top Ten Messages on Immunisation for children to learn and share.
+Use the message tabs on the left to read our Top Ten Messages on Immunisation for children to learn and share.
 Scroll down to see ideas on what children can do to understand, find out more, take action and reflect on this topic.

 MAKE our own Immunisation Messages using our own words in our own language!

 LEARN these messages so we never forget them!